Lightburn & Co: Lightburn Limited

 In July 1945 Lightburn & Company Limited was established to take over the assets of A. H. Lightburn and Company.
-100 acres of vacant land off Morphett Road, Camden (previously the Camden Motordrome) was purchased in 1946.
+100 acres of vacant land off Morphett Road, Novar Gardens.
+Camden (previously the Camden Motordrome) was purchased in 1946.
+The Lightburn factories were on the northern side of Immanuel College, separated by an enclosed stormwater drain that runs from Forestville via Stonehouse Avenue, to the Sturt Creek.

 The company's own employees cleared it, laid down roads, and set up a factory in seven aircraft hangars and by 1948 they were manufacturing a limited range of products.

 By 1950 they had 500 employees, and another 66 acres of adjoining land was purchased, and the firm's six premises on West Terrace, Franklin Street and 101 Flinders Street, Adelaide were consolidated into their complex on Morphett Road.

 The company's products included brick moulds, "Lightning" brand concrete mixers, wheelbarrows, boats, power tools, trailers, wheels, hydraulic jacks, go-karts, range hoods, washing machines and spin driers.

 Lightburn began marketing domestic washing machines around 1949.

 The company had a deserved reputation for unsophisticated, well-made, rugged reliable products, but a later venture, the Zeta automobile, manufactured from 1963 to 1965, was an unmitigated failure.